Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 Today's hike: None scheduled.

-We start our uphill trek crossing the Mapocho River.
+Upon arrival in Tinqui we meet our Quechua arrieros with their pack animals.
+After loading our duffel bags on the horses, we start our uphill trek crossing the Mapocho River.
 The terrain turns into open arid grasslands known as puna.
 Scattered clumps of coarse grasses collectively called ichu characterize the treeless puna (this highland grass is used for roof thatch and fodder for grazing llamas and alpacas).
 We hike over rolling hills passing by stone walls and a few thatched houses.
 The trail continues up toward the north face of Mount Ausangate (20,905'), considered by these highlanders as the sacred Apu "Mountain Spirit."
 We will hike to Huahuayocrumi (14,765'), before descending into Upis at 14,400 feet.
 We camp by thermal pools.

 Overnight: Upis Camp.